-This article is part of the Science in Sci-fi, Fact in Fantasy blog series.
+This article on gravity is part of the Science in Sci-fi, Fact in Fantasy blog series.
 Each week, we tackle one of the scientific or technological concepts pervasive in sci-fi (space travel, genetic engineering, artificial intelligence, etc.) with input from an expert.

 Please join the mailing list to be notified every time new content is posted.

 The Expert: Dan Allen

 Dan Allen is a physicist and cell phone sensor designer in Silicon Valley, in the San Francisco Bay Area.
 His first novel for publication is in preparation at Jolly Fish Press.
 He has designed lasers for the government that see through envelopes and (eek!) clothing, lit a three-story electron accelerator on fire, and created nanoparticles in a radioactive hot lab (sorry, no spiders allowed).